dallasm92/it-support-labs/README.md

 # IT Support Labs

-Practical, ticket-style troubleshooting labs documented like real IT support work.
+Hands-on, ticket-style troubleshooting labs documented like real IT support work.

 ## Format (used in every lab)